 CLIMATE CRISIS ALERT!
 The United Nations Intergovernmental Panel on Climate Change (IPCC) report resulted in a clarion call from the report’s co-chair: “It’s now or never, if we want to limit global warming to 1.5°C (2.7°F); without immediate and deep emissions reductions across all sectors, it will be impossible.”

-Spring is a time for new beginnings, so it is the perfect opportunity to announce an exciting – and urgent – new statewide initiative: NYPIRG’s Fossil-Free Future Campaign.
+We are pleased to announce an exciting – and urgent – new statewide initiative: NYPIRG’s Fossil-Free Future Campaign.
 Buoyed by your critical support, we endeavor to make New York State a national and global leader in the fight to combat the devastating effects of climate change.
 Future generations are depending on us to protect them from a climate catastrophe caused by global warming – which is threatening to make large swaths of the planet uninhabitable.

 The greatest environmental threat facing the planet: